HomeProBadgeHomeProBadge

 Frequently Asked Questions

-What should I do first when I receive a permit violation notice in Marion County?
+What types of professionals do I need to resolve a permit violation in Marion County?

-Ignoring the notice can result in daily fines (Fines start at $500 for commencing work without a permit; double permit fees may apply for after-the-fact permits; Code Enforcement Board can impose fines and liens; material code violations can result in suspension of ability to obtain permits within Florida until fines are paid (within 30 days)), a lien on your property, and the county pursuing legal action.
-It can also block you from selling your home.
-Acting quickly is always the right choice.
+Marion County's penalty range for permit violations is Fines start at $500 for commencing work without a permit; double permit fees may apply for after-the-fact permits; Code Enforcement Board can impose fines and liens; material code violations can result in suspension of ability to obtain permits within Florida until fines are paid (within 30 days).
+Many counties impose per-day fines that accumulate from the date of first notice.
+Fines that reach a certain threshold can be liened against the property and accrue interest.

 AI-powered.
 County-specific.
 Delivered in minutes.
 100% confidential.